Milk bar: Oceania

 Milk bars in Australia today almost universally sell ice creams, lollies, chocolate bars, soft drinks, newspapers, bread, cigarettes and occasionally fast food.
 Most generally serve milk (in cartons or bottles) or other dairy related products.

 Although there are far fewer milk bars than there were during the 1970s and 80s due to changing shopping habits, most people living in suburban areas still have a milk bar within walking distance or a short drive of their home.
 Today, many of them are owned by immigrants of different generations.

 In conducting researches on the linguistic changes occurring in Sydney, Horvath (1985) discussed the case of immigrant milk bar owners and how diverse their social status can be.
 Some of them run a small family business while others own several chains.
 This proved relevant for a new approach to concepts of status and class in Australia as opposed to the United States.

 The term dairy is also used for these establishments in some places, particularly in New Zealand.
+In the New Zealand context, the term Milk Bar historically described an establishment distinct from the modern dairy, and closer to a café, which served dairy-based beverages including coffee and milkshakes, often serving food and occasionally selling items of convenience.
+These establishments have largely been replaced by dairies and cafés.